lucaslimafernandes/Flask_DA/README.md

 > cat /home/ubuntu/.ssh/authorized_keys

-Copy this value, and then paste it into this same file in ansible user:
+Copy this value, and then paste it into this same file in Ansible user:

 > nano /home/ansible/.ssh/authorized_keys